 Click ‘Start’ below to complete our quick and simple online form.
 Our team will investigate your report and get back to you within two days.

 True Vision is a national police scheme to help victims of hate crime report the incident and get the help and advice they need.
-Wherever you are in the UK, if you’ve witnessed or been the victim of hate crime you can report it using the True Vision online or downloadable form.
+Wherever you are in the UK, if you’ve witnessed or been the victim of hate crime you can report it using the True Vision online form.
 Visit report-it.org.uk to find out more.

 Stamp It Out!

 You can report hate crime at Stamp It Out!, Leicestershire Police’s hate crime prevention campaign, which brings together important partners and organisations across Leicester, Leicestershire and Rutland to provide a consistent approach to tackling hate incidents and hate crimes.

 We understand that you may not be ready to talk to us about what has happened.
 The charities, groups and organisations below can offer support, advice and ways to report the incident without having to talk directly to the police.